sz64/EC601-MiniProject-3/README.md

 Lastly, both applications were able to produce an application that works on my device and printed hello world.

 To conclude, I believe for a user that is new to application development and coding, working with android studio first may be more helpful than starting with react native.
 React native, however, may be a lot simpler that android studio for those who are already familiar with java.

+### Attempt at iOS Application Development
+This was not possible as it requires the ownership of an Apple product, and obtaining a copy of the OS for a virtual environment did not work as well.
+React Native may be able to help with this but an application developer would not be able to test it without their own apple device.